yuuiko/AquaTouch/changelong.md

 - Tapping a day in the weather widget opens dark sky in the web browser for further details.

 Efficiency
-- [Not Complete - Waiting for help on BTT forums] Optimise Haptics Engine
+- [⚠️ Not Complete - Waiting for help on BTT forums] Optimise Haptics Engine
+- [⚠️ IN SANDBOX - Make sure it updates properly on preset load / BTT launch / wake from sleep] Optimise the Escape Key

 ----
 **Bug Fixes**